 Tax Law Change Needed to Protect Electric Co-op Tax-Exempt Status

 Most of America’s electric cooperatives are tax-exempt organizations under Internal Revenue Code (IRC) Section 501(c)(12).
 In order to maintain tax exempt status, an electric cooperative must receive at least 85 percent of all income from its members.
-P.L.
-115-97 amended Section 118 of the IRC to provide that contributions to a corporation by a non-shareholder government entity or civic group is no longer considered capital.
-Under prior tax law, such contributions were capital and excluded from the income of a corporation.
+Changes to the federal tax law in 2017 jeopardize the tax-exempt status of electric cooperatives that receive any kind of federal or state government funding.
+This includes grants for disaster relief, energy efficiency, economic development and rural broadband deployment.

 - Recent changes to the Internal Revenue Code created an unintended consequence for rural electric cooperatives.
 Government grants are now considered non-member income.